ibm-cloud-docs/openwhisk/limits.md

     <tbody>
     <tr>
     <td><code>codeSize</code></td>
     <td>The maximum code size for an action is 48 MB.
-You can use [custom Docker images](/docs/openwhisk?topic=openwhisk-prep#prep_docker) as a workaround for large dependencies; however, the maximum code size for your action is still 48 MB.
+You can use <a href="/docs/openwhisk?topic=openwhisk-prep#prep_docker">custom Docker images</a> as a workaround for large dependencies; however, the maximum code size for your action is still 48 MB.
 For JavaScript actions, use a tool to concatenate all source code, which includes dependencies, into a single bundled file.
 This limit is fixed and cannot be changed.
 Note that binary code is base64 encoded, which increases the size by approximately 33%.
 In this case, the actual limit is reduced to 36 MB.</td>
     <td>48</td>
     <td>1</td>
     <td>48</td>
     </tr>
     <tr>
     <td><code>concurrent</code></td>
     <td>The number of activations that are either executing or queued for execution for a namespace cannot exceed 1000.
 This limit value is fixed, but can be increased if a business case can justify higher safety limit values.
-See [Increasing fixed limits](#limits_fixed) for instructions on how to increase this limit.</td>
+See <a href="#limits_fixed">Increasing fixed limits</a> for instructions on how to increase this limit.</td>
     <td>1000</td>
     <td>1</td>
     <td>1000*</td>